|

 masonry, so I talked a bricklayer I’d hired to fix some spalling chimney bricks

-into patching an area on the south wall.
-I simply assumed the skills
+into patching up an area on the south wall of the house.
+I simply assumed that the skills

 required were one and the same.
 He was a bit disinclined, a cue I should

-have taken, but then agreed.
+have taken, but then he agreed to do the job.
 Once his patching was done, I completely

-the courses of the bricks, his approach to stone involved smearing
+the courses of the bricks he relaid, his approach to stone involved smearing

 mortar